Delicious, buttery morsels of bread with hints of aniseed

 Mosbolletjies however have a more brioche-like texture and a light and airy texture.
 Traditionally, the leavening comes from the use of grape must, which was harvested during wine-making season.
 I really struggled to get a hold of grape must and have found many recipes which now use grape juice to speed up the fermentation of the yeast.

 Not meaning to disrespect the flavours of the traditional mosbolletjie, I wanted to put my own spin on things.
 Leveraging off from the nuanced flavours of the Naan bread, I decided to add a sprinkling of poppy and sesame seeds before baking.
-I also added a tangzhong to the dough to create a superlight loaf.

 This loaf is best eaten on the same day, but given that I gobbled half of it in one go, that really does not seem problematic 🙂